 212.278.8111 ext 3430

-Quincie is mostly a dancer, choreographer, curator/producer, fitness instructor, and arts administrator.
-Summer of 2013 marks the start of her life in NYC, and she has enjoyed the many bright souls she’s met and worked with since then.
+Quincie is a Brooklyn-based dancer, choreographer, curator/producer, fitness instructor, and arts administrator.
+Summer of 2013 marks the start of her life in NYC, and she has enjoyed meeting and working with the many bright souls she’s met.
 Quincie has a duet dance theater company with Dare Harlow, Q&A Productions, where she enjoys creating quirky duets and producing shows that allow her the ability to perform alongside her amazing friends.
 Other organizations she currently works with in arts administration are Periapsis Music and Dance and The Brooklyn Americana Music Festival.
 Genealogy, embroidery, and craft beers are of high interest to Quincie.
 She has a BFA in Dance & Choreography from Virginia Commonwealth University.

 Jaime Wright, Program Administrator